aledepaulaaa/aledepaulaaa/README.md

 - 🥇 Graduated in Systems Analysis and Development
 - 🎨 Experience in UI UX Design - by Figma: https://www.figma.com/@aledepaula
 - 🧑‍🏭 Finishing important work (06/26/2024) 🔥
-- 📝 Portfolio will be updated with new work and improved for professional contacts
+- 📝 Portfolio will be updated with new work and improved for professional contacts: https://portifolioaledepaula.web.app/

   <hr>